 Everyone always talks about how fortunate we are to have such great hospitals in Baltimore.
 I’ve said that myself and felt blessed to have the treatment options I have had.
-Yet Maryland ranks 48th in hospital safety in Maryland and Baltimore hospital play a big role in that ranking.
+Yet Maryland ranks 48th in hospital safety in Maryland, and Baltimore hospitals play a big role in that ranking.

 When Do You Have a Valid Claim for Medical Malpractice?

-If you are injured as a result of negligent medical treatment it will be up to you to do something about it.
-No hospital or doctor is ever going to acknowledge that a mistake was made and they certainly are not going to volunteer any financial compensation.
-If you want compensation for your injuries you will need to act yourself.
+If you are injured because of negligent medical treatment it will be up to you to do something about it.
+No hospital or doctor will ever acknowledge that they made a mistake and they certainly will not volunteer any financial compensation.
+If you want compensation for your injuries, you will need to act yourself.
 The first critical step in this process is recognizing when you might have a claim for medical malpractice.
 There are 2 basic elements to a claim for medical malpractice in Baltimore:

 - There was a breach of the accepted standard of medical care; and

 - The substandard medical care directly caused you injury or harm